wltan/telegram-repl-bot/docs/index.md

 ## Accomplishments that we're proud of

+Successfully creating a useful tool which our peers could benefit from.

 ## What we learned

 How to use Docker SDK
+How to use Microsoft Azure's Container Registry and Web App for Containers ...

 ## What's next for Telegram REPL Bot